Private Credit as a Structural Allocation

 Private credit; institutional investors; capital allocation; governance design; covenant enforcement; control without ownership; non-bank credit intermediation; fiduciary oversight; credit cycles; real-world assets

 Recommended citation: Sing, C. H. (2023).
-Private Credit as a Structural Allocation: Why Institutional Capital Treats Private Credit as Permanent, Governance-Intensive Exposure.
+Private credit as a structural allocation: Why governance, not yield, determines long-term outcomes.
 Working paper.

 Download Paper